Ozark IntelligenceOZARKINTELLIGENCE

 Insurance Agencies: Readiness Score 6.8/10

 Insurance agencies are close behind professional services.
 They run on structured data (policies, claims, renewals) that AI handles exceptionally well.
-Most agencies already use digital management systems, and the ROI case for automation is straightforward.
-The main barrier is vendor lock-in — many agencies use legacy systems that require custom integration work.
+Most agencies already use digital management systems, and the ROI case for automation is straightforward (see our 5 automations that pay for themselves).
+The main barrier is vendor lock-in: many agencies use legacy systems that require custom integration work.

 Healthcare (Non-Clinical): Readiness Score 6.1/10

-Springfield's healthcare sector has massive potential for AI in administrative functions: scheduling, insurance verification, billing, patient communication, and records management.
+Springfield's healthcare sector has massive potential for AI in administrative functions: scheduling, insurance verification, billing, patient communication, and records management (see healthcare AI without the HIPAA headache).
 The readiness is moderate because of compliance concerns (HIPAA requirements add complexity) and fragmented technology stacks.
 But the pain points are enormous, and the practices that solve them first will have significant competitive advantages.

 Real Estate and Property Management: Readiness Score 5.9/10